FORMAT: Feature documentary, 1 x 52′, HD. Please have a look at the trailer and feel free to get in touch to request a copy of the full episode.

 In 2014, the non-profit organisation Tacif started a fish-farming project in the Peruvian Amazon.
 They promote aquaculture as a way to support low-income families, foster gender equality and protect river wildlife.
 The story is told through images captured in the rainforest and interviews of the main characters, while a colourful animation reconstructs the background of the project.
 Original score composed in the UK with a South American swing.

-The film is in currently in final stages of post-production and will be presented at festivals in summer 2019.
+The film is in currently in final stages of post-production and will be presented at festivals in early 2020.

 HIGHLIGHTS: Shooting in the jungle, under a 45 degrees sun, to then come back home and find the real story in the editing room.